146BC/StyleKit/README.md

 }
 ```

-That's it, on application launch the JSON file will be loaded and the styles applied.
+On application launch the JSON file will be loaded and the styles applied.

 ###The JSON file structure